Yatagarasuwu/CS361P3TuringMachines/README.md

      java TurningMachineStuff.TMSimulator BB3.txt

  ## Expected Output:
  The simulator will print the content of the visited tape after halting.
-For runs that are too long or non halting machines, the simulator uses a step limit (10,000 steps) to prevent infinite loops and prints a warning if that limit is reached.
+At one point, we had a failsafe: For runs that are too long or non halting machines, the simulator uses a step limit (10,000 steps) to prevent infinite loops and prints a warning if that limit is reached.
+However, since we talked about it in lecture, this failsafe was

  Notes:
  - The machine halts when it reaches the highest-numbered state.